 - On January 1, 2019, COTS began coordinating disaster preparedness for the 21 southeast and southeast central county healthcare partners.

-Today, COTS is a significant force in the Central Ohio community around issues of trauma, emergency services, and emergency preparedness.
+Today, COTS is a significant force in the Central and Southeastern Ohio communities around issues of trauma, emergency services, and emergency preparedness.
 The Central Ohio Trauma System is THE organization where patient care issues affecting more than one stakeholder group can be brought and addressed in a neutral forum.
-It is the one place in Central Ohio where no matter which stakeholder groups are involved in addressing the issue, the PATIENT is always at the center of decisions being made.
-The work done by the COTS stakeholders ultimately benefits the patient even though no direct patient care services are provided through COTS.
+It is the one place in Central and Southeastern Ohio where no matter which stakeholder groups are involved in addressing the issue, the PATIENT is always at the center of decisions being made.
+The work done by COTS stakeholders ultimately benefits the patient even though no direct patient care services are provided through COTS.

 The success of COTS is due to the tireless dedication of many stakeholders---physicians, nurses, EMS providers, public health experts, emergency response personnel, registrars, program coordinators, administrators, and countless others.
 Without these unsung heroes, a regionalized system of care could not be possible.